TimNekk/PyPayment/README.md

 - `WALLET` - Payment with YooMoney wallet.
 - `CARD` - Payment with bank card.
 - `PHONE` - Payment from phone balance.

+#### Charge Commission

+Enum `ChargeCommission` that represents who will be charged the commission.

+- `FROM_CUSTOMER` - Charge commission from customer.
+- `FROM_SELLER` - Charge commission from seller.

 ### Payment Statuses